 This policy and procedure manual can be used by hospitals, skilled nursing facilities, and other post-acute care facilities.
-Much of the language in the manual is based on Medicare and Medicaid Programs; Reform of Requirements for Long-Term Care Facilities: A Rule by the Centers for Medicare & Medicaid Services (CMS) released on 10/04/2016.
+Much of the language in the manual is based on Medicare and Medicaid Programs; Reform of Requirements for Long-Term Care Facilities: A Rule by the Centers for Medicare & Medicaid Services (CMS) released on 10/04/2016, and subsequent updates in November of 2017.
 However, the policies, procedures, and resources can apply to a variety of acute and post-acute care facilities.
 When using the policies and procedures, also follow guidelines outlined by federal, state, and local authorities, including the Joint Commission and/or CMS.